AkashSaraf-16/assignment/README.md

-# Assignment to illustrate how async opertaions on web.
+# Assignment to illustrate how async operations work on web.